 The diverse employment base and large number of corporations in the region have made Horsham an attractive location to live.
 It attracts a wide variety of homeowners, from young professionals just starting out in their careers, to mid- and upper-level corporate executives with small families.
-The high-quality of the schools and abundant recreational resources makes the Township are other factors that attract new residents.
+The high-quality of the schools and abundant recreational resources makes the b.)
+Demand for Less Expensive Homes

+Township are other factors that attract new residents.
 In fact, a 2011 CNN/Money magazine ranking of the Top 100 Places to Live ranked Horsham the 31st best place to live in America.